tomvannuenen/digital-hermeneutics/README.md

 ## About this repo

 This repo contains a number of notebooks for the Digital Hermeneutics course at the DH Summer Minor at UC Berkeley.
+Please note that these notebooks are intended to run in a Google Colab environment.

 ## Course Description